 We will not share your data with third parties, unless your application for employment is successful and we make you an offer of employment.
 JNCC will then share your data with the referees (employer, academic and/or character) you have supplied to us.

-For placement participants, JNCC will hold your data on file for one year after the end of the placement.
+For placement participants, JNCC will hold your data on file for two years after the end of the placement.
 At the end of that period, your data is deleted or destroyed.